hseipp/jitsi-meet-ibmcloud-ks/README.md

 Before running the script you need

 * An IBM Cloud Account - register for a free one [here](https://cloud.ibm.com).
 * The IBM Cloud CLI set up as described [here](https://cloud.ibm.com/docs/cli).
-The kubectl and git
-* A Bash shell with the following applications installed:
+The `kubectl` and `git` tools required by this script are installed with the IBM Cloud CLI.

 <!-- A more detailed Usage or detailed explaination of the repository here -->
 ## Usage